Snowflake Was Destined to Fail. What Happened?

 It turns out that few enterprises rely on just one SaaS provider.
 To get a sense of your business and your data, you have to combine data from internal and external systems, on-premise, and cloud apps, and so you do need a data warehouse.

 #8: Sales & Marketing Costs will kill them

 Snowflake is in a very competitive business.
-Likes of Google, Salesforce & AWS are willing to spend a lot of money to get you to use their data platforms.
-This criticism rings true even today as they have to spend about a dollar in sales & marketing every quarter for every dollar in revenue they have.
+Likes of Google, Salesforce, and AWS are willing to spend a lot of money to get you to use their data platforms.
+This criticism rings true even today as they have to spend about a dollar in sales and marketing every quarter for every dollar in revenue they have.
 It literally burned through a $100M to get to its first few millions in revenue and has gone on to raise $1.4B so far.

-It turns out that the market is willing to be very patient for big winners.
+It turns out that the market is willing to be very patient with big winners.

 #9: Data Platforms Will Kill Them